seancvr/flask_basic_api/README.md

 ### Running the API

-With the virtual environment activates and the dependencies installed, run the app using:
+With the virtual environment activated and the dependencies installed, run the app using:
 ```bash
 FLASK_APP=app:server flask run --reload
 ```
+Flask runs a development server on **localhost:5000** by default.
+To access API Swagger management interface, hit the ```localhost:5000/docs``` endpoint in a browser.